phenopolis/phenopolis_genomics_browser/README.md

 ```

-## The endpoints
+## endpoints and JSON files

+### JSON config files

+The JSON config files are user-specific files which allow the user to save their display preferences for each page.
+Seee the "Save configuration" button on the website, which allows the user to select which columns they want displayed.
+This triggers the `update_configuration` endpoint which will set the visible to true/false depending on which columns the user wants displayed.

-All endpoints are defined under `views.
+All endpoints are defined under `views/`.

-They nearly all rely on the user being logged-in (see the `@requires_auth` decorator).
+They  all rely on the user being logged-in (i.e all annotated with the `@requires_auth` decorator) except for `/phenopolis_statistics` and `/login`.

-They are language-specific (english "en", chinese "cn", japanese "jp") but currently only english is supported.
+They are language-specific (english "en", chinese "cn", japanese "jp").

-### /login
+#### /login

-This will query the users `users` table and check the `argon2` password matches:
+This will query the users `users` table and check the `argon2` password POST-param get matches.
+If they do the Flask session object is set with the username (`session['user']`).

 ```
 __init__.py:@app.route('/<language>/login', methods=['POST'])
 __init__.py:@app.route('/login', methods=['POST'])
 ```

-### /statistics
+#### /phenopolis_statistics

 ```
 __init__.py:@app.route('/phenopolis_statistics')